cosmos/cosmos-sdk/x/params/atlas/atlas-v0.41.x.md

 # x/params

-Mint handles the minting of new tokens.
-This can be associated with a inflation rate.
+Params handles the modification of module parameters.
+If used in conjunction with with Gov, Gov will be change the parameters.

 ## Usage